giyu51/giyu51/README.md

 - 💡 **Electronics**: I have a great interest in electronics, and I enjoy tinkering with hardware components to create innovative projects.

-- :electron: **Arduino and Raspberry Pi**: I am proficient in working with Arduino and Raspberry Pi, using them as platforms to develop interactive and smart applications.
+- ⚡ **Arduino and Raspberry Pi**: I am proficient in working with Arduino and Raspberry Pi, using them as platforms to develop interactive and smart applications.

 - 🥝 **Kivy**: As an experienced developer in the Kivy framework, I also create interactive and cross-platform applications with rich user interfaces.